 People with a history of pollen allergy may develop oral allergy syndrome, which causes them to have itching and/or milk swelling of the mouth, lips and throat after eating certain raw fruits and vegetables.
 This happens because of similarity in the structure of the fruit and vegetable and pollen, which the immune system is already primed to defend against.

-While there is no direct relationship between your two forms of allergy, the pollen allergy was an indication, though, that you have had an allergic predisposition.
+While there is no “direct” relationship between your two forms of allergy, the pollen allergy was an indication, though, that you are a person predisposed to having allergies.